The Paul Law Firm P.C.

 • While loading or unloading vessels

-LHWCA Benefits Typically Include
+LHWCA Benefits

 Benefit What It Covers

-Medical Care Authorized treatment related to injury
+Medical Care Authorized treatment related to the injury

 Disability Benefits Temporary or permanent wage replacement

-Vocational Rehabilitation Assistance returning to suitable work
+Vocational Rehabilitation Assistance returning to suitable employment

 Death Benefits Benefits for surviving dependents

-Maintenance and Cure (General Maritime Law)
+Maintenance and Cure Under General Maritime Law

 Regardless of fault, injured seamen may be entitled to maintenance and cure, which includes:

-• Maintenance: Daily living expenses while recovering
+• Maintenance: Daily living expenses during recovery

-• Cure: Medical treatment until maximum medical improvement
+• Cure: Medical treatment until maximum medical improvement is reached

 Common Maritime Injuries